Religious persecution: Persecution of Muslims

 Authorities in Xinjiang restricted access to mosques and barred youths from participating in religious activities, including fasting during Ramadan... maintained extensive and invasive security and surveillance... forcing Uighurs and other ethnic and religious minorities to install spyware on their mobile phones and accept government officials and CCP members living in their homes.
 Satellite imagery and other sources indicated the government destroyed mosques, cemeteries, and other religious sites...
 The government sought the forcible repatriation of Uighur and other Muslims from foreign countries and detained some of those who returned...
-Anti-Muslim speech in social media remained widespread."
+Anti-Muslim speech in [sic] social media remained widespread."